LESC-Unicamp/Monte-Carlo-Mixtures-of-Ellipsoids-Spherocylinders-Cylinders/README.md

 ## <a name="overview"></a>Overview
 <p align="justify">
   This NVT/NPT-Monte Carlo algorithm was designed to evaluate the thermodynamic behavior of mixtures of anisomorphic hard convex bodies (HCB), namely: ellipsoids of revolution (EOR), spherocylinders (SPC), and cylinders (CYL).
-Here, the HCB interact either through a spherical square well potential (<b>Version 1.3.1</b>) or a purely repulsive hard-core potential, which means that a single check of overlapping configurations is sufficient to validate a random trial move.
+Here, the HCB interact either through a spherical square-well potential (<b>Version 1.3.1</b>), anisotropic square-well potential (<b>Version 2.0.0</b>), or a purely repulsive hard-core potential.
+The latter means that a single check of overlapping configurations is sufficient to validate a random trial move.
 It is also possible to select a force field to account for the attractive interactions in the perturbed system (<i>NVT</i> only), but they do not affect the probability distribution function of accepting random trial moves.
 To search for overlapping configurations, different methods were applied depending on the molecular geometry: for mixtures of anisomorphic EOR particles, the Perram-Wertheim (PW) method (<a href="https://doi.org/10.1016/0021-9991(85)90171-8"><b>J. Comput.
 Phys.</b>, 58, 409-416, 1985</a>) is used; for mixtures of anisomorphic SPC particles, the Vega-Lago (VL) method (<a href="https://doi.org/10.1016/0097-8485(94)80023-5"><b>Comput.
 Chem.</b>, 18, 55-59, 1994</a>) is used; and for mixtures of CYL particles, a modified version of Lopes <i>et al.</i> (mLCYL) algorithm (<a href="https://doi.org/10.1063/5.0040942"><b>J. Chem.
 Phys.</b>, 154, 104902, 2021</a>) is used.
 We have also implemented a new algorithm to search for overlaps between cylinders and spheres.
 </p>

 <p align="justify">